rwb27/openflexure_nano_motor_controller/docs/stage.rst

 Stage module
 *****************

-The stage module defines the :class:`OpenFlexureStage`.
+The stage module defines the :class:`OpenFlexureStage` and the optional module :class:`LightSensor`.

 .. automodule:: openflexure_stage.stage
    :members: